-Citizens of the EU and EEC have the right to drive in the UK, and as such can purchase car insurance in the UK without the need to exchange their licences for UK equivalents.
+Citizens of the EU and EEC have the right to drive in the UK, and as such can purchase car insurance in the UK (provided the car to be insured isn't an unusual one (a 1930s Lancia Lambda would be out of the question!) without the need to exchange their licences for UK equivalents.
 This right to drive on EU/EEC issued licences is applicable to drivers until they reach the age of 70 or for 3 years if this would take them over the age of 70.
 This applies to the 29 countries which share common rights within the EU.

 What level of cover is available to those seeking insurance with an EU licence?